Kandern: Economy and infrastructure

 Iron ore mining was an important activity in Kandern area until the 19th century, but is no longer practiced.

 Transport

 The A 98 autobahn from Weil am Rhein to Stockach and the B 3 federal highway from Buxtehude to Weil am Rhein connect Kandern to the long distance traffic network.
 The Chanderli heritage railway runs along the route of the former Kander Valley Railway from Kandern to Haltingen.
+The nearest airport is Basel-Mulhouse-Freiburg Airport, located 26 km south west of Kandern.

 Education

 The August Macke School Centre in Kandern consists of a Hauptschule and a Realschule.
 There are grade schools (grades 1 - 4) in Kandern and Tannenkirch.
 In addition, there are two communal and two Lutheran kindergartens, and one private Waldorf kindergarten.
 Black Forest Academy (BFA), an English-speaking private school (grades 5-12) is also located in Kandern.
 There is also a bi-lingual grade school located in Wollbach (grades 1-4) associated with the Freie Evangelische Schule in Lörrach.